Tamako-Tech/Tamako-Docs/docs/commands.md

 ## Economy
 :::important

-Need to have xp system enabled in the guild, you can do that by doing `t!pointsystem help`<br/>
+Need to have xp system enabled in the guild, you can do that by doing `t!toggleeconomy`<br/>
 [Click Here](./Setup/Point_System#economy-system) to see how to enable
 :::